ramosfabiano/FSND-Capstone/README.md

 (venv) python test_app.py
 ```

-## API Documentation
+## Hosting instructions

-The API is documented using OpenAPI/Swagger.

-The documentation can be browsed only at `http://localhost:5000/doc` once the server is running.
+Hosting at [Heroku](https://www.heroku.com/).
+Setting up and account and installing the heroku SDK is outside the scope of this README.

+This is an overview of the process...

+**TODO:** complete